Wheel2Motor/cg-in-any-language/vim/README.md

 * Install vim8.0 or higher.

-* This project was written in legacy vimscript, because vim9script grammer and facilities are not mature.
+* This project was written in legacy vimscript, because vim9script grammer and facilities are not mature yet.

 ### Run